mxk5025/burger-order-microservice/README.md

 Team project for SWEN-549 - Engineering Cloud Software Systems.

 ## Description
-This is a proof of concept and simulation in how AWS auto-scaling can be used to scale microservices and improve the time to complete well-defined tasks.
-A fast food order was used for the simulation.
+This is a proof of concept and simulation in how AWS auto-scaling can be used to scale microservices and improve the time to complete well-defined tasks/workflows.
+A fast food order example was used for the simulation.
+See below for the demo.

 All technical design documentation and presentations can be found in a privately shared Google Drive.